PsiQuantum

-PsiQuantum, Corp. (formerly PsiQ) is an American quantum computing company based in Palo Alto, California.
-It is developing a general-purpose silicon photonic quantum computer.
+PsiQuantum, Corp. is an American quantum computing company based in Palo Alto, California.
+It is developing utility-scale, fault tolerant quantum computers using silicon photonics.
+The company has secured government partnerships to build their first systems in Australia and the United States.

 History

-PsiQuantum was co-founded in 2016 by Jeremy O'Brien, Terry Rudolph, Peter Shadbolt, and Mark Thompson.
-They are or were professors and researchers at the University of Bristol and Imperial College London, England.
+PsiQuantum was co-founded in 2016 by Jeremy O'Brien, Terry Rudolph, Peter Shadbolt, and Mark Thompson, quantum physicists who were professors or researchers at the University of Bristol and Imperial College London, England.
+The company’s approach to fault-tolerant quantum computing is based on leveraging photonic qubits and semiconductor manufacturing.